ColfaxResearch/colfax-shared-docs/cc-management-api/api_reference.md

     * `username` - Username for the user.
 If not provided, it will be assigned the default "u<UserRID>" value.

     * `duration` - Duration of the account.
 If not provided, the account will not expire.

+    * `end_date` - The exact end_date.
+If this and duration are both set, this takes prescedence.
+If set to none, account will not expire.

   * **additional parameters**